cloudoperators/heureka/docs/product_design_documentation.md

 ## Vision

-'Heureka is a Security Posture Management tool designed to manage the security issues in a complex technology landscape'.
+**Heureka is a Security Posture Management tool designed to manage the security issues in a complex technology landscape.**

 Heureka is committed to empowering service owners with a central platform for proactive security management.
 It seamlessly integrates key components such as advanced patch management, intelligent SIEM analysis, and automated policy enforcement.